xannyxs/xvoorvaa/README.md

 # Hi there 👋, Xander here!

 ## About me
 "My name is Xander, and I am a Codam student currently studying in Amsterdam.
 I have a background in film-making, but have transitioned to full-time coding.
-I specialize in creating projects from start to finish, including planning, design, and problem-solving using code.
+I specialise in creating projects from start to finish, including planning, design, and problem-solving using code.
 I am particularly passionate about general-purpose and low-level programming languages."

 ---